Philosophy & Approach

 Investing In The CF Lacomp World Fund

-You can invest a lump sum or a regular monthly amount in the fund, either as a unit trust or as an ISA (Individual Savings Account).
+You can invest a lump sum or a regular monthly amount in the fund, either directly or as an ISA (Individual Savings Account).